 Photo courtesy of Dr. Carol Foil

-A histiocytoma is a benign skin growth that usually goes away by itself if given enough time.
+The histiocytoma is a benign skin growth that usually goes away by itself within a couple of months.
 The typical histiocytoma patient is a young adult dog, usually less than 2 years of age, with a round eroded growth somewhere on the front half of its body.
 Of course, not every patient seems to have read the text book.
 Such growths can be found on rear legs or in older patients as well.
 Because there are other growths that can look just like a histiocytoma, it is important to get the right diagnosis as the other conditions may not be as benign.

 What Might a Growth with this Appearance Be?

 There are several possibilities for this type of growth, often termed a button growth.
 The ringworm fungus, for example, can produce some raised round reactions called kerions that can look similar.
 The mast cell tumor, which is highly inflammatory, sometimes malignant, and must be excised widely so as to prevent recurrence, can have an identical appearance.
 The melanoma can also appear as a similar lesion.
 If the patient is young, the chances are good that a benign process is afoot but some testing will be needed to be sure.

 Finding Out for Sure

 Most of the time the histiocytoma is small enough for easy removal and the diagnosis comes up on the biopsy report, confirming that the tumor is benign and will not grow back.
 If the tumor is in a location where removal is not easy (such as the middle of the ear flap or dangerously close to the eye) there are two other options: biopsy of a small piece of growth or cytology exam.

 Biopsy may require sedation depending on the location of the growth.
 Sometimes a local anesthetic is enough.
 A small piece of tissue is snipped off (or the entire lesion can be removed if it is small enough) and sent to the lab for analysis.
 In a few days we will know for sure exactly what the growth is.